2b-as/sigshark/README.md

 Sigshark will include all transactions which contain at least one message for which the Wireshark filter matches in the resulting pcap file.

+## Installation

+No installation is necessary, just execute `sigshark.py`.

+Sigshark uses `tshark` for sorting and filtering and expects to find it in your path for these operations.
+Flattening alone does _not_ require any external tools.

 ## Usage